 - National Certified Counselor (National Board of Certified Counselors).

-- Licensed Clinical Professional Counselor (Illinois)
+- Licensed Clinical Professional Counselor (Illinois and Wisconsin)

 - Licensed Clinical Psychologist (Illinois)